plevritis-lab/CELESTA/README.md

 library(zeallot)

 ### The pre-saved imaging data is taken from reg009 of the published CODEX data Schurch et al. Cell,2020
-### Create Celesta object.
+### Create CELESTA object.
 It requires a title for the project.
-It also required the segmented input file and user-defined cell-type signature matrix.Please refer to the Inputs session below.
+### It also required the segmented input file and user-defined cell-type signature matrix.
+### Please refer to the Inputs session below.
 CelestaObj <- CreateCelestaObject(project_title = "project_title",prior_marker_info,imaging_data)

 ### Filter out questionable cells.
-A cell with every marker having expression probability higher than 0.9 are filtered out.
-And A cell with every marker having expression probability lower than 0.5 are filtered out.
-User can define the thresholds based on inspecting their data.
+### A cell with every marker having expression probability higher than 0.9 are filtered out.
+### And A cell with every marker having expression probability lower than 0.4 are filtered out.
+### User can define the thresholds based on inspecting their data.
+### This step is optional.
 CelestaObj <- FilterCells(CelestaObj,high_marker_threshold=0.9, low_marker_threshold=0.4)

-### Assign cell types. max_iteration is used to define the maximum iterations allowed in the EM algorithm per round.
+### Assign cell types.
+### max_iteration is used to define the maximum iterations allowed in the EM algorithm per round.
-### cell_change_threshold is a user-defined ending condition for the EM algorithm, for example, 0.01 means that when fewer than 1 percent of the total number of cells do not change identity, the algorithm will stop.
+### cell_change_threshold is a user-defined ending condition for the EM algorithm.
+### For example, 0.01 means that when fewer than 1% of the total number of cells do not change identity, the algorithm will stop.
 CelestaObj <- AssignCells(CelestaObj,max_iteration=10,cell_change_threshold=0.01,
                           high_expression_threshold_anchor=high_marker_threshold_anchor,
                           low_expression_threshold_anchor=low_marker_threshold_anchor,
                           high_expression_threshold_index=high_marker_threshold_iteration,
                           low_expression_threshold_index=low_marker_threshold_iteration)

-### Plot cells with CELESTA assigned cell types
+### Plot cells with CELESTA assigned cell types.
+### The cell_number_to_use corresponds to the defined numbers in the prior cell-type signature matrix.
+### For example, 1 corresponds to endothelial cell, 2 corresponds to tumor cell.
+### The program will plot the corresponding cell types given in the "cell_number_to_use" parameter.
+### To plot the "unknown" cells that are left unassigned by CELESTA, include 0 in the list.
+### The default color for unknown cells is gray.
-### It is suggested that do not plot over 7 cell types on the same image for better visualization and compatibility with ImageJ.
+### It is suggested that do not plot over 7 cell types on the same image for better visualization.
-###The cell_number_to_use corresponds to the defined numbers in the prior cell-type signature matrix.
-For example, 1 corresponds to endothelial cell, 2 corresponds to tumor cell.
 PlotCellsAnyCombination(cell_type_assignment_to_plot=CelestaObj@final_cell_type_assignment[,5],
                         coords = CelestaObj@coords,
                         prior_info = prior_marker_info,
                         cell_number_to_use=c(1,2,3),cell_type_colors=c("yellow","red","blue"))

+### To include unknown cells
+PlotCellsAnyCombination(cell_type_assignment_to_plot=CelestaObj@final_cell_type_assignment[,5],
+                        coords = CelestaObj@coords,
+                        prior_info = prior_marker_info,
+                        cell_number_to_use=c(0,1,2,3),cell_type_colors=c("yellow","red","blue"))

 ### plot expression probability
 PlotExpProb(coords=CelestaObj@coords,